 Sneaking in ways to move your body every day is also key to keeping healthy.
 Exercise gets your body moving, your blood circulating and your energy in motion.
 It makes you feel good when there are endorphins flowing through your body.

-Multi-tasking means that you can still enjoy your favourite TV shows and socialise while you also exercise.
-Why not watch a program while walking the treadmill or using an exercise bike, or take a walk outside and talk on your phone while you are strolling instead of staying sat on your sofa.
+Multi-tasking means that you can still enjoy your favorite TV shows and socialize while you also exercise.
+Why not watch a program while walking the treadmill or using an exercise bike, or take a walk outside and talk on your phone while you are strolling instead of sitting on your sofa.

 Wear a pedometer or fitness tracker as a way to stay motivated and to find ways to get your daily step count up.
 You will be surprised by how much your step count goes up each day just by doing simple changes such as taking the stairs instead of the lift, pacing around while thinking or on the phone, or walking to the next bus or tube stop instead of the nearest one.